 string message | The content of the SMS. |

-string udh | "User Data Header" is binary structure which determines extra information about the SMS message.
+string udh optional | "User Data Header" is binary structure which determines extra information about the SMS message.
 This is usually present when the SMS is part of a larger message which was over the 160 character limit for a single SMS.
 The UDH information will allow you to be able to rejoin the SMSs into the larger message if you desired.
-In order to determine which SMSs are related to each other in this way you must look at the last 6 characters of the UDH.
+To determine which SMSs are related to each other in this way you must look at the last 6 characters of the UDH.
 For the example; "0500035D0302" you take the last 6 characters "5D0302" and split these into the pairs "5D", "03" "02".
+The first pairing ("5D") is a reference and will be the same between all SMSs which should be joined (this is not a unique identifier, purely a common reference).
+The second pairing ("03") is the total number of SMSs which make up the entire messages; in this case, there are three messages. * The final pairing ("02") is the index of the SMS in the larger message, meaning this is the second part of the message.
+We can infer that there is a "0500035D0201" for the first part of the message, and a "0500035D0203" for the last part of the message. |

 Set up or remove Webhook Applications for a number